vinayChiliveri99/React-Rest-Countries/README.md

 # React-Rest-Countries

 Welcome to React-Rest-Countries!
-This project is a React application built using Vite that allows users to explore information about countries using a REST API.
+This project is a React application built using Vite that allows users to explore information about countries using a REST API https://restcountries.com/

 ## Getting Started